co-operating-systems/PhD/Logic/ABLP.md

 In other words: when the principal $A|B$ says something it is equivalent to $A$ saying $B$ says something, or $A$ quoting $B$ as saying.
 Hence $A|B$ is read "$A$ quoting $B$".

-Dan Connolly defined it in N3 as
+Dan Connolly defined it as

 ```n3
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .